nataberishvili/nataberishvili.github.io/README.md

 # Data Science Portfolio by Nata Berishvili

-This portfolio is a collection of notebooks which I created for data analysis and machine learning projects for academic, self learning, and hobby purposes.
+This portfolio is a collection of notebooks which I created for data analysis and machine learning projects for academic, self-learning, and hobby purposes.

 ### Happiness Around the World - Data Visualization with R